 The /museum houses artifacts including Civil War items that tell the history of Hart County.
 It is listed on the National Register of Historic Places.

-We will open June 1, 2020 for genealogy research by appointment only, and only one researcher at a time.
+Beginning July 8, 2020 the museum is open for genealogy research by appointment only, and only one researcher at a time.
 Call at least one day ahead.
 Visitors will be expected to wear a mask and have no sign of illness.
 Social distancing will also be observed.
 As per Gov. Beshear's outline, the Museum will open July 8 with the above guidelines.
 We will clean often the high-touch areas for the protection of our visitors.

 The OLD MUNFORDVILLE WALKING TOUR is made up of historical buildings and sites that have a special place in the history of Munfordville.
 Use your cell phone to access stories & scan the QR codes on the signs.
 Hear the stories online at Munfordville Stories website.
 Click on the small arrows to play audio files.